 3. Plug the Motorhome electric cord into the house receptacle you have chosen.

 If for some reason the power cord on the RV does not reach the receptacle you are going to plug into on the house, you may want to use an extension cord.
-If this is the case, it is important to understand that you cannot just use any extension cord that you buy at a
+If this is the case, it is important to understand that you cannot just use any extension cord that you buy at a hardware store.

 The extension cord should be at least a 10 Gauge Vinyl Outdoor Extension Cord